 Course code and title UE1 - RMAS 106 - Records management program Professional on Assignment Eliane Blumer, Archivist, Switzerland.
-Dates January 15-26 th , 2024 This course covers the concepts and theories related to records management (RM).
+Dates 20 Jan - 31 Jan Course description This course covers the concepts and theories related to records management (RM).
 Records management is the area of management that is responsible for effectively and systematically controlling the creation, receipt, maintenance, use and availability of documents, including the processes of entering information and evidence on business and transactions.
 Records management designs, implements and controls specific systems for the organization and management of records.
 The course presents the tools and methods necessary for the implementation of such systems in organizations.
 Some use cases will be presented and disused in class.
-Contents about international standards in relation with this topics will be deepened in connection with the first course about the general introduction (1st semester), such as: Course description ISO 15 489, 2001.
+Contents about international standards in relation with this topics will be deepened in connection with the first course about the general introduction (1st semester), such as : ISO 15 489, 2001.
 Information and documentation - Records management - Part 2: Guidelines.
 Geneva: ISO, 15th September 2001.
 ISO/IEC 15489.
 ISO 15489, 2016.
 Information and documentation - Records management - Part 1: Concepts and principles.
 2nd ed.
 Geneva: ISO, ISO/IEC 15489-1 ISDF International Standard for Describing Functions.
 This standard provides guidance for preparing descriptions of functions of corporate bodies associated with the creation and maintenance of archives.
 Analysis of the functions of corporate bodies is important as the basis for many recordkeeping activities.
 ISDIAH: International Standard for Describing Institutions with Archival Holdings.
 This standard provides general rules for the standardisation of descriptions of institutions with archival holdings.
-The course explores the new trends in records management approaches.
-It includes a conference on Records continuum that will be delivered by Dr. Hassemi from Course learning outcomes Monash University Upon completion of this course, students will demonstrate their ability to: • recognize the nature and perimeter of the records management; • identify the advantages of a records management program; • analyze the records management needs of an organization; • apply a functional approach to records management; • appraise an records management solution with a cost/benefit study; • analyze the risks affecting an organization's records • identify the measures, the processes and the tools needed to protect corporate records Continuous assessme: (50%) Mid-term examination (40%) Attendance and participation (10%) Final assessment (50% Final written exam
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: recognize the nature and perimeter of the records management; identify the advantages of a records management program; analyze the records management needs of an organization; apply a functional approach to records management; appraise an records management solution with a cost/benefit study; analyze the risks affecting an organization's records identify the measures, the processes and the tools needed to protect corporate records Continuous assessme (50%) Mid-term examination (40%) Attendance and participation (10%) Final assessment (50% Final written exam